jlbradley1844/jlbradley1844.github.io/_drafts/the-thing-about-progressive-rock.md

 fun than a prog acts that never do better than mediocre (*coughcoughStyxcoughcoughcough*).

 Is prog dead?
-Well, if you
+Well, if you scanned the best-of lists of the 2000s and 2010s, you would find a shocking number of experimental, prog-like groups represented there.
+Besides the normal post-rock suspects, you'd find quite a few - Sigur Ros, Porcupine Tree, Tool and The Mars Volta
-scanned the best-of lists of the 2000s and 2010s, you would find a shocking number of experimental, prog-like groups.
-Aside from the normal post-rock suspects, you'd find quite a few - Sigur Ros, Porcupine Tree, Tool and The Mars Volta - that are indistinguishible from the prog aesthetic.
+- that are indistinguishible from the prog aesthetic.
 Not to mention the whole post-Rock movement, which started even earlier and continues with acts like Explosions in the Sky.
-If anything, the first decated of the new millenia produced more prog-like music in indie rock and metal than the seventies did.
+If anything, the first decade of the new millenia (the naughties?) produced more prog-like music in indie rock and metal than the seventies even did.
+Let's not forget the monstrous masterpiece _Kid A_ that kicked off the whole decade.

-Yet none of these followers and imitators would ever be mistaken for the "classic" prog of Yes, King Crimson and Genesis.
+Yet none of these followers would ever be mistaken for the "classic" prog of Yes, King Crimson and Genesis.
 This definition of "prog" as a movement barely extending for 10 years is perhaps as it should be.
 Musically-challenging artists are always going to be with